Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Clustered correlations in a non-stationary system

 with $R_{1}$ and $R_{2}$ arbitrary conditional probability distributions, and ${\cal{N}}$ a normalization factor that depends only on the state variables of the system (i.e., does not involve any of its phase space coordinates or other observables).
 For simplicity, we discuss what occurs when $w_{ij}$ is only a function of the spatial coordinates of particles $i$ and $j$ (and not their momenta).
 To ensure clustering, in Eq. (\ref{r2w}), the function $w_{ij}$ must tend to zero when the inter-particle distance $r_{ij} \equiv |{\bf x}_i - {\bf x}_j| \to \infty$.
 The covariance (similar to that in Eq. (\ref{non_equil_long})) between asymptotically distant local operators $A$ and $B$ will then vanish.
 Eq. (\ref{r2w}) can be generalized to reduced $n>2$ particle probability densities.
 In Eq. (\ref{r2w}), any function $w_{ij}$ depending on the coordinates of moving particles (by contrast to that whose arguments are the stationary positions of spins in a lattice) will, generally, be a function of time.
 All other things kept constant, the more rapid the decay of $w_{ij}$ with increasing inter-particle distance $r_{ij}$, the larger time derivative of $w_{ij}$ will be.
 As a concrete example, we consider

-and demonstrate that a small correlation length $\xi$ in Eq. (\ref{w-decay}) may enable large time derivatives of $w_{ij}$ and thus to sizable temporal changes of the reduced two-particle probability density of Eq. (\ref{r2w}).
-Physically, a reduced probability density of the form of Eqs. (\ref{r2w}, \ref{w-decay}) for which the covariance between local observables decays with their distance can arise from, e.g., local noise (either external or self-consistent) that is spatially uncorrelated across the system in a metastable state.
+to be of the qualitative form of a typical connected correlation function \footnote{The astute reader will indeed recognize that given Eq. (\ref{r2w}), this form of $w_{ij}$ implies that the connected two-body correlations indeed decay with the distance with a correlation length $\xi$.} and demonstrate that a small correlation length $\xi$ in Eq. (\ref{w-decay}) may enable large time derivatives of $w_{ij}$ and thus to sizable temporal changes of the reduced two-particle probability density of Eq. (\ref{r2w}).
+Physically, a reduced probability density of the form of Eqs. (\ref{r2w}, \ref{w-decay}) for which the covariance between local observables decays with their distance can arise from, e.g., local noise (either external or self generated) that is spatially uncorrelated across the system in a metastable state.
 To ensure clustering, a spatial dependence such as that in Eqs. (\ref{r2w},\ref{w-decay}) must, generally, be present.
 This is an example of the earlier noted broader maxim: the more rapid the spatial fluctuations of the reduced probability density are about those of Eq. (\ref{pp}), the quicker its time fluctuations may be.
 Beyond the general results outlined in Section \ref{locality}, further approximate considerations suggest how such contributions to the spatial fluctuations might indeed go hand in hand with those leading to larger temporal fluctuations and finite lifetime of the (nearly stationary not yet permanent) metastable state in simple example systems.
 Henceforth, we will largely employ a classical language.
 Nonetheless, all of our considerations apply equally well for quantum systems.
 Specifically, With \(m_i\) denoting the mass of the \(i\)-th particle, $\bf{x}_{i}$ and ${\bf p}_{i}$ its position and momentum, and $V_{ij} \equiv V(\mathbf{x}_i - \mathbf{x}_{j})$ the pairwise interaction potential between the \(i\)-th and \(j\)-th particles, the BBGKY hierarchy \cite{BBGKY1,BBGKY2,BBGKY3,BBGKY4,BBGKY5} for the reduced probability density explicitly reads